 Sample Plugin Code

-BioT provides a sample JavaScript Plugin code that describes the steps needed in plugin development.
+BioT provides sample JavaScript and Python plugin code that demonstrates the steps needed for plugin development.

 Prerequisites

-To pack and deploy the sample, you need Node.js installed on your computer.
+To pack and deploy the sample, install the following on your machine:

 Download the Code

-To download the code, make sure you have GIT installed and execute the following command from our command line:
+To download the code, make sure you have Git installed and run:

 Basic Plugin Flow

-- authenticate - Authenticate the token sent by the notification service.
+- authenticate Validates the JWT token sent by the platform.

-- login - Login to BioT (using a service user) and get a token.
+- login Logs in to BioT with a service user and gets a token.

-- response - Send response (see errorResponseCreator for error responses).
+- response Creates the final response (see errorResponseCreator for errors).

 extractDataFromEvent

-A helper function that obtains the raw JSON data from the event.
+A helper that reads the raw JSON payload from the event.

 getTraceId